On the Distributed Complexity of Large-Scale Graph Computations: Introduction

 Triangle detection and triangle counting are also well-studied problems, and potentially significantly easier than triangle enumeration; however, we emphasize that for many applications, including all the aforementioned ones, triangle detection and triangle counting are not enough, and a complete enumeration of all the triangles is required.

-The problem of finding triplets of vertices (called {\em triads} in social network analysis~\cite{wasserman}) that consists of two edges and one missing edge has obvious applications, e.g., in social networks, where a missing triangle can be used to recommend friends, which are represented by nodes, to people who have a mutual friend, where the friendship relation is represented by edges \cite{spaa12}.
-The problem of enumerating small subgraphs and cliques have numerous applications \cite{wasserman,WangZTT10,ChuC12,BerryFNPSW15}.
+The problem of finding triplets of vertices that consist of exactly two edges, usually called \emph{open triads}, has obvious applications, e.g., in social networks~\cite{wasserman}, where vertices represent people, edges represent a friendship relation, and open triads can be used to recommend friends.
+The problem of enumerating small subgraphs and cliques have numerous applications \cite{wasserman,WangZTT10,ChuC12,BerryFNPSW15}. }